 Board Meetings and Committees.
-Our Board of Directors held six meetings during 2016.
-The directors regularly hold executive sessions at meetings of the Board of Directors.
-During 2016, none of our directors then in office attended less than 75% of the aggregate of all meetings of the Board of Directors and all meetings of the committees of our Board of Directors on which such director then served.
+Our Board of Directors held seven meetings during 2017.
+The directors regularly hold executive sessions comprised of only independent directors at meetings of the Board of Directors.
+During 2017, none of our directors then in office attended less than 75% of the aggregate of all meetings of the Board of Directors and all meetings of the committees of our Board of Directors on which such director then served.
 Continuing directors and nominees for election as directors in a given year are required to attend the annual meeting of our stockholders, barring significant commitments or special circumstances.

 Our Board of Directors currently has three standing committees: Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee.
-In 2016, the Board also had a Science and Technology Committee, which was changed to an informal forum in March 2017.

 Audit Committee.
-The current members of the Audit Committee are Michael F. Cola, Steven Paul, M.D. and James Frates who serves as the Chairman of the Audit Committee.
-Our Board of Directors has determined that each member of the Audit Committee is independent for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable NASDAQ rules, and have sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
-Our Board of Directors has designated James Frates as an "Audit Committee financial expert," as defined under the applicable rules of the SEC.
+The current members of the Audit Committee are Michael F. Cola, Steven Paul, M.D. and James M. Frates, who serves as the Chairman of the Audit Committee.
+Our Board of Directors has determined that each member of the Audit Committee is independent for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and has sufficient knowledge in financial and auditing matters to serve on the Audit Committee.
+Our Board of Directors has designated James M. Frates as an "Audit Committee financial expert," as defined under the applicable rules of the SEC.